Announcements and Upcoming Events

 You will receive credit (a grade of "CR") for the course if

-1. you receive a a score of 60 or above in each of the three components, and
+- you receive a score of 60 or above in each of the presentation components, and 80 or above for the participation component, and

 Academic Honesty